LSSTDESC/desc-continuous-integration/docs/desc/ci/what_is_ci.rst

 * Think about edge cases.
 What might cause your code to fail?
 You should add tests that these edge cases work correctly.

-* Integration tests check that your class/function/etc. works correctly with other parts of the overall code base.

 pytest
 ^^^^^^